coolsamson7/aspyx/packages/aspyx_service/README.md

 As well as the DI and AOP core, all mechanisms are heavily optimized.
 A simple benchmark resulted in message roundtrips in significanlty under a ms per call.

+## Installation

+Just install from PyPI with

+`pip install aspyx-service`

+The library is tested with all Python version >= 3.9

 Let's see some details

 ## Service and Component declaration